Dear Parents,

 ADVENT FOR FAMILIES

-St Nicholas was the bishop of Myra (in modern day Turkey) during the 4th century.
+St Nicholas was the bishop of Myra (in modern-day Turkey) during the 4th century.
 He was known for his devotion to the Lord Jesus Christ and his generosity in giving to the poor.
 There are many stories and traditions told about him.
-He has been told to have anonymously thrown gold coins into a poor family’s window to provide for their daughters’ dowries.
+He has been told to have gold coins anonymously thrown into a poor family’s window to provide for their daughters’ dowries.
 The coins landed in stockings that were hung to dry.
 Hence, the beginning of gifts left secretly in stockings.
-St Nicholas was apparently also present at the Council of Nicea when the Nicene Creed was formed.
+St Nicholas was apparently also present at the Council of Nicaea when the Nicene Creed was formed.
 Children around the world leave their shoes out on the eve of St Nicholas’ Day in hopes of receiving candy or treats.

 Jesse Tree

-The Jesse Tree tells the redemptive story of Jesus Christ through symbols from the Old and New Testament.
-The symbols represent people, prophecies and events from the Scriptures.
+The Jesse Tree tells the redemptive story of Jesus Christ through symbols from the Old and New Testaments.
+The symbols represent people, prophecies, and events from the Scriptures.
 The Jesse tree is a family tree of Jesus.
-A Jesse Tree can be a simple bare branch, a bough of greenery, an evergreen tree, or it can be displayed in other creative ways.
-There are typically 28 symbols as ornaments to accommodate for the variable number of days in Advent.
+A Jesse Tree can be a simple bare branch, a bough of greenery, an evergreen tree, or displayed in other creative ways.
+There are typically 28 symbols as ornaments to accommodate the variable number of days in Advent.
 The Jesse Tree is adorned with an ornament each day of Advent in an order that unfolds the narrative of Scripture from Creation to the birth of Jesus.
 There are slight variations of the selected symbols and Scripture passages chosen for Jesse Trees.
-Often a Scripture passage will be read accompanying each ornament.
-For families with young children, a Jesse Tree is a wonderful tactile way to explore and interact with the Scriptures, not just at Advent!
-Families can also make the ornaments together, whether paper, felt or wood.
+Often, a Scripture passage is read alongside each ornament.
+For families with young children, a Jesse Tree is an excellent tactile way to explore and interact with the Scriptures, not just at Advent!
+Families can also make the ornaments together, whether from paper, felt, or wood.

 A FEW ONLINE RESOURCES: